-Papers and sessions are now invited for the 2nd International Conference for Carceral Geography, to be held at the University of Birmingham, on 11th and 12th December 2017.
+The Call for Papers for the 2nd International Conference for Carceral Geography, to be held at the University of Birmingham, on 11th and 12th December 2017 has now CLOSED.

 Confirmed speakers include: